st-bert/learn-microservices/modules/mlops/slides/4 - Project overview.md

             }, 500

 ```
-The `Optimization` endpoint is designed for model management and optimization, and includes two main operations:
+The `Optimization` endpoint is designed for model management and optimization and includes two main operations:

-- **setting**: Allows selecting a model via `run_id` and setting it in the machine learning service.
+- **setting**: Allows selecting a model via `run_id` and setting it in the machine learning service
-- **optimization**: Manages optimization information for different models, parameters, and scoring metrics, and records new optimization experiments.
+- **optimization**: Manages optimization information for different models, parameters, and scoring metrics and records new optimization experiments

 ```
 class TrackingExperiment(Resource):